Lesser-Known Signs of Anxiety

 Anxiety can also create a seemingly endless loop of obsessive thoughts.
 This can add to the need for excessive control.
 Anxiety may increase the need to control:

-These people could include family, friends, romantic partners, or co-workers.
-You could get stuck in a cycle of micromanaging everyday tasks or obsessing over other people’s actions to ease some of your own anxiety.
+This could include family, friends, or romantic partners.
+They could get stuck in a cycle of micromanaging everyday tasks or obsessing over other people’s actions to ease some of their own anxiety.

-The loss of control is an uncomfortable (and scary) feeling.
-If you can’t control your anxiety or thoughts, you may try to over-control other areas of your life.
-This can lead to an additional mental health issue, such as an eating disorder.
+Anxiety can also lead to over-planning and increased stress.
+Whether they feel anxious about an upcoming vacation, social event, or school exam, anxiety could push them into hyper-focusing and hyper-controlling each detail.
+Loss of control is an uncomfortable and scary feeling.
+If one can’t control their anxiety or thoughts, one may try to over-control other areas of their life.
+This can lead to additional mental health issue, such as an eating disorder.

-While over-controlling everything and everyone around you may temporarily ease some of your anxiety, it is not an answer to this problem.
-Some controlling behaviors can lead to other issues that you will also need to address.
-If you feel out of control or are over-controlling, a therapist can help you to learn more about anxiety and find the right type of treatment.
+By attempting to control everything and everyone around them, teens and young adults are trying to ease their anxiety.
+The control is a sign of stress, not the cause. and may temporarily ease some of their anxiety.
+Controlling behaviors can lead to other issues that one will also need to address.
+If you suspect your child may have an anxiety disorder, a therapist can help you learn more about anxiety and the right type of treatment.

 Are you ready to get help for an anxiety disorder?